Beijing China Travel Guide

 Find at: Quanjude, Bianyifang, Dadong.

 Beijing-style fried sauce noodles.
-Thick wheat noodles topped with a savory fermented soybean paste stir-fried with ground pork and fresh produce.
+Thick wheat noodles topped with a flavorful fermented soybean paste stir-fried with ground pork and fresh vegetables.

 Find at: Local noodle shops specializing in "Old Beijing" style cuisine.

-A shared dining experience.
+A communal dining experience.
 Raw ingredients cook in a simmering broth at your table.
 Beijing features its unique "Old Beijing Copper Pot" hot pot, often lamb-based.

 Find at: Donglaishun (traditional), Haidilao (modern).